MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-imported-query.md

-description: 'In this article, you learn how to use one of the three options for visualizing data in Power BI: importing a query from Azure Data Explorer.' ms.reviewer: mblythe ms.topic: how-to ms.date: 07/10/2019
+description: 'In this article, you learn how to use one of the three options for visualizing data in Power BI: importing a query from Azure Data Explorer.' ms.reviewer: mblythe ms.topic: how-to ms.date: 11/10/2022

 #Customer intent: As a data analyst, I want to understand connection options in Power BI so I can choose the option most appropriate to my scenario.
 ---

 # Visualize data using a query imported into Power BI

-Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
+> [Introductory sentence about the relation between ADX and Power BI].

 Power BI is a business analytics solution that lets you visualize your data and share the results across your organization.

 Azure Data Explorer provides three options for connecting to data in Power BI: use the built-in connector, import a query from Azure Data Explorer, or use a SQL query.
 This article shows you how to import a query so that you can get data and visualize it in a Power BI report.